CrossRef/event-data-user-guide/event-data-manual.md

 In cases like this, the final Landing Page is different to that registered with Crossref, so we can't know without following it.

-Furthermore, we have no way to knowing when we know the landing page.
+Furthermore, we have no automatic way to knowing when we do know the landing page.
 This means that if we want to collect every Landing Page URL, we have to follow every single Resource link to discover where it leads.

 ### Landing Page data can be out of date